notepad-plus-plus/npp-usermanual/content/docs/plugins.md

 specific plugin, to see if you need to put other files in appropriate locations.

 _Note_: The Windows OS instinctively mistrusts DLLs from the internet (for very good reasons), and will not allow applications (like Notepad++) use that DLL.
-Assuming you trust the source of the DLL: before starting Notepad++ and after downloading and manually installing a plugin in the right location, you need to right-click the DLL and visit the **Properties** context menu; if the **Unblock** option is shown, then click the checkbox and click **Apply**, then **OK**; this will unblock the DLL so that Windows will allow Notepad++ to use it.
+Assuming you trust the source of the DLL: Before starting Notepad++ and after downloading and manually installing a plugin in the right location, you need to right-click the DLL and visit the **Properties** context menu; if the **Unblock** option is shown, then click the checkbox and click **Apply**, then **OK**; this will unblock the DLL so that Windows will allow Notepad++ to use it.